pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 DELEG-unaware clients do not use DELEG records for delegation.
 When a DELEG-aware authoritative server responds to a DELEG-unaware client, any DELEG record in the response does not create zone cut, is not returned in referral responses, and is not considered authoritative on the parent side of a zone cut.
 Because of this, DELEG-aware authoritative servers MUST answer as if they are DELEG-unaware.
-Please note this instruction does not affect DNSSEC signing, i.e. no special handling for NSEC type bitmap is necessary and DELEG RRtype is accuratelly represented even for DELEG-unaware clients.
+Please note this instruction does not affect DNSSEC signing, i.e. no special handling for NSEC type bitmap is necessary and DELEG RRtype is accurately represented even for DELEG-unaware clients.

 Two specific cases of DELEG-aware authoritative responding in DELEG-unaware manner are described here.